 The 4600 block of North Broadway, which contains primarily one- to three-story masonry buildings with commercial storefronts and apartments above, best reflects the small scale of the district's first wave of commercial development.
 The earliest buildings on the block-such as 4645 North Broadway (#12), 4635-4641 North Broadway (#10) and 4619 North Broadway (#5)-were constructed between 1902 and 1907 and are architecturally understated, with brick or limestone stone facades and minimal detailing.
 As the district developed, new buildings on this block, although still small in scale, were designed with more ornamental detailing on their primary facades.
 The building at 4623-4627 North Broadway (#7), designed by architect William L. Klewer and completed in 1916, featured a distinctive glazed brick and terra cotta facade with Sullivanesque detailing.
 4629 North Broadway (#8), a diminutive one-story building completed in 1930, features unusual Art Deco terra cotta ornament above the storefront.
-Other early commercial buildings in the district include the two fireproof storage warehouses constructed by the North Side Fireproof Storage and Van Company in 1904 (#28) and 1910 (#29) on the 4800 block of North Broadway.
+Other early commercial buildings in the district include the two fireproof storage warehouses constructed by the North Side Fireproof Storage and Van Company, in 1904 (#28) and 1910 (#29) on the 4800 block of North Broadway.

 Perhaps the most distinctive commercial building to appear in Uptown during this first wave of development was the Stohr Arcade Building, completed in 1909 and demolished in 1922 to make way for the new Uptown "L" station at Wilson Avenue and Broadway.
-Although the site's proximity to the Wilson Avenue elevated stop and the prominent corner frontage made it an attractive location for commercial development, the site was long, narrow, and triangular and primarily underneath the elevated tracks.
-Peter C. Stohr, assistant to the traffic director of the Union Pacific Railroad in Chicago, commissioned Frank Lloyd Wright to design an office building with ground floor retail that met the challenges of the site.
-Wright designed the building with a low, one-story portion tucked under the elevated tracks and a prominent three-story elevation along Broadway to the corner.
-The building was one of the largest commercial buildings in Uptown when it was completed, with space for 22 retail tenants.
-Although Wright's plans for the building included sketches and notes for a secondary entrance and stair to the Wilson "L" platform, no photographic or documentary evidence has been discovered to confirm that the building ever served as an access point to the "L."
+Although the site's proximity to the Wilson Avenue elevated stop and the prominent corner frontage made it an attractive location for commercial development, the site was long, narrow, and triangular and primarily underneath the elevated tracks: Peter' C. Stohr, •assistant to the traffic director of the Union Pacific Railroad in Chicago, commissioned Frank Lloyd Wright to design an office building with ground floor retail that 'mef the [challenges' designed the building with a low, one-story portion tucked1 under the elevated ^racks; and elevation along Broadway to the corner.
+The building was one of the largest commercial buildings in Uptown w^ space, fori 22 retail tenants.
+Although Wright's plans for the building included sketches and notes for/a secondary entrance and stair to the Wilson "L" platform, no, photographic or documentary evidence has been discovered to confirm that the building ever served as an access point to the "L."

-EARLY RECREATION AND ENTERTAINMENT VENUES IN UPTOWN

-The proximity of Lake Michigan and the area's excellent access to public transportation offered residents and visitors a variety of recreation and entertainment options, including two of the most popular beaches in the city: one at Lawrence and Clarendon, and the other at Wilson Avenue.
+EARLY RECREATION AND ENTERTAINMENT VENUES IN UPTOWN The proxim ity of Lake Michigan and the area's excellent access to public transportation offered residents and visitors a variety of recreation and entertainment options, including two of the most popular beaches in the Vcity: 6ne:at < Lawrence and Clarendon, and the other at Wilson Avenue.
 In 1923, the Chicago Daily News noted that "Every cross street for three quarters of a mile north and south along Wilson Avenue leads to a beach."